opencoweb/coweb/docs/python/bots.rst

 A Python bot must meet these criteria:

 #.
-The bot script must reside in a search path determined by the coweb server configuration.
+The bot must import :mod:`coweb.bot` from the :mod:`coweb` Python package.
 #.
-The script must import :mod:`coweb.bot` from the :mod:`coweb` Python package.
+The bot must invoke :func:`coweb.bot.run` upon import or execution.
 #.
-The script must invoke :func:`coweb.bot.run` upon import or execution.
+The bot must meet the criteria of the configured service launcher and manager (e.g., reside in the local bot search path of :class:`coweb.service.ProcessLauncher`).

 Implementing a bot delegate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. class:: Delegate

    A service bot must implement the constructor with the signature defined in this interface.
-A service bot may implement one or more of the other methods defined in this informal interface to receive data from applications in a conference.
+A service bot may implement one or more of the other methods defined in this informal interface to receive data from applications in a session.

    .. note::